Wednesday August 3, 2022, 5:00 – 7:00 pm

 Volunteers keep shelves organized, shelve books, take care of the grounds (weeding, planting, cleaning outside), assist during the summer reading program, and help with other special projects and events.
 The Library accepts volunteers age 13 and older, and has a VolunTEENs program exclusively for people ages 13 - 18.

 The library ambassadors are advocacy volunteers who help the community find out about the Library's programs and services.
 Ambassadors might be assigned as their neighborhood social media liason - sharing library information to your neighborhood groups.
+They may also be asked to speak with their church, school, classroom, social groups and more.
 An ambassador may also attend Now Learn series programs to socialize with and provide tours to new library patrons.
 We hope that ambassadors can help provide a 'Welcome Wagon' type of experience to new residents to let them know how you get a library card.
 Ambassadors might also help with public-facing outreach responsibilities on behalf of the Library Friends.

 Volunteers in this area would be responsible for sorting and reviewing donated items for the collection, and helping to keep the sale shelf organized and refilled.

-Volunteers in this area would be responsible for outdoor yardwork including weeding and watering plants, and assisting with any annual plantings.
+Volunteers in this area would be responsible for weeding and occasionally watering annual plants.
 If the library acquires indoor plants, they may take care of those throughout the year.
+Garden volunteers may also solicit plant donations.

 Graphic Design Volunteer